HicResearch/TREEHOOSE/doc/deployment/Step6-DeployBackupComponent.md

 ### Validating EBS volume backups

-1. Login into the TRE Web App as an Admin.
+1. Login into the SWB (Service Workbench) Web App as an Admin.
    Navigate to `Workspaces`.
 In  the list of all Available and Stopped workspaces check for a workspace based on EC2 and has been created using a configuration